 The experience of overwhelming feelings is similar to being caught in a riptide; if you panic, you have the urge to swim straight back to shore – don’t!
 The strong current wears swimmers out and causes them to drown.
 The way back to safety, even though counterintuitive, is to remain calm in the midst of the current, float, and let it take you even farther away from shore into deeper waters.
 I know it takes blind faith, courage, and vulnerability to put more, not less, distance between yourself and the security of a safe haven.
 But, eventually the current will subside and allow you to swim back to shore where you belong.

 The process of integrating intense feelings resembles that of surviving rip currents.
-You need to slow down to be able to pay attention to what is happening.
-Once you come to acceptance and understanding of yourself and the situation you are in, you have the potential for this insight to guide you.
-By gaining awareness, you are better able to implement effective interventions and coping skills, which in turn, will help you return to a state of emotional and mental well-being.
+To fully absorb what is going on, you need to slow down and be present.
+Once you come to an understanding and acceptance of yourself and what is happening around you, you have the potential for this insight to guide you towards your healing.
+Because with newly gained awareness, you are better able to implement effective interventions and coping skills, which in turn, can help you return to a state of emotional and mental well-being.

 Together, in the comfort and stillness of my therapy room, whether in-person or virtually, we practice calming techniques, such as conscious breathing, to restore the body’s nervous system.
 We then lean into the painful feelings and let gravity pull us where it needs to go.
 We spend some time in this emotional space and, when the tide is right, process the underlying issues as well as create a meaningful story – one that allows you to be at peace with yourself and the world.

 You don’t have to go through this journey alone.
 I’m here and, with a mindfulness approach, I may be able to help you to: